High School Enrichment Program

 Once your seat becomes available in your waitlisted course:

-1. You will receive an email notification stating that you have “Permission to Register”.
+1. Up to two days before the class begins, you will receive an email notification stating that you have “Permission to Register”.
 The email notification will only be sent to your college email account.
+Once the class begins you must request "Authorization to Add" from the instructor.

 If you receive a “Permission to Register” email notification, contact our office at hse.enroll@fresnocitycollege.edu or 559.442.8252 so we can process your registration as soon as possible.